googleapis/go-sql-spanner/README.md

 ## Troubleshooting

+gorm cannot use the driver as it-is but @rakyll is working on a dialect.

+---

 `error = <use T(nil), not nil>`: Use a typed nil, instead of just nil.

 The following query returns rows with NULL likes: